Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 MVVM is very similar to MVC and compliments it exceptionally well.
 It can be seen as an extension of MVC's primary intent: separating the View from the Model and utilizing the Controller as a central "manager" between View and Model.

-MVVM takes the principle of *Separation of Concerns* one step further &mdash; it adds a special layer between the View and the Model (called the ViewModel or View Model) which allows Controllers to delegate data presentation responsibilities to the View Model.
+MVVM takes the principle of *Separation of Concerns* one step further &mdash; it adds a __*special layer*__ between the View and the Model (called the `ViewModel` or `View Model`) which __*allows Controllers to delegate data presentation responsibilities to the View Model.*__

 Here is how the four major components of MVVM relate to each other (and to MVC):

 **View** &mdash; Responsible for displaying visual elements and controls on the screen.
-Subclasses of `UIView`, typically. </br>
+Typically, subclasses of `UIView`. </br>
 (Same as in MVC)

 **Model** &mdash; Objects that hold app data; typically, `structs` or simple `classes`.
 (Same as in MVC)

-**View Controller** &mdash; In MVVM, VCs still set up UIView objects, but they do not interact with the model.
-Instead, the VC uses the View Model as a *mediator* and asks for what it needs in a format that will be ready for presentation.
-In MVVM, Controllers should have absolutely *no business logic.*
+**View Controller** &mdash; In MVVM, VCs still set up UIView objects, but *they do not interact with the model.* Instead, the VC uses the View Model as a *mediator* and asks for what it needs in a format that will be ready for presentation.
+In MVVM, Controllers should have absolutely no business logic.

 **View Model** &mdash; Transforms Model data into values that can be displayed on a View.
 Sits between the View Controller and Model.
-Can be a `class` or `struct`,  but it is *typically a class* so that references of the same instance can be passed around in code.
+Can be a `class` or a `struct`,  but it is *typically a class* so that references of the same instance can be passed around in code.

 ### Problem(s) Addressed

 MVVM can be used to solve two related development issues:

 1. **"MVC: Massive View Controller"** &mdash; In MVC, where do you put functionality that does not belong neatly in either the View or the Model?

-For expediency, iOS developers are often tempted to use View Controllers as a "catch-all" component for such code, which results in "bloated" View Controllers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For expediency, iOS developers are too often tempted to use View Controllers as a "catch-all" component for such code, which results in bloated View Controllers.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __*Example*__ </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Data formatting is a common task.
 Imagine your app needs data &mdash; dates, currency, etc. &mdash; *formatted* </br>